 Leading in the New Norm

-The Manufacturers Alliance had the opportunity to hear from Patrick Dempsey, President and CEO of Barnes Group Inc. Barnes Group (NYSE: B) is a global provider of highly engineered products, differentiated industrial technologies, and innovative solutions, serving a wide range of end markets and customers.
+The Manufacturers Alliance had the opportunity to hear from Patrick Dempsey, President and CEO of Barnes.
+Barnes (NYSE: B) is a global provider of highly engineered products, differentiated industrial technologies, and innovative solutions, serving a wide range of end markets and customers.
 Patrick serves as the Vice Chair of Manufacturers Alliance Executive Committee and on its Board of Trustees.

 Many thanks to Patrick for taking the time to share his insights on innovation and leadership with our members and the manufacturing community.